LucaBartolini/octdic/README.md

 - Run jupyter: `jupyter notebook`
 - The command will start a local server, living within your command prompt, and your browser connect to that server and provide you with a nice interface to run python code and much more.
 - Later, you will set up your jupyter extensions in [here (jupyter must be running in your prompt)](http://localhost:8888/tree#nbextensions_configurator)

+## Installing all the files for OCT_lib
+From within the Anaconda prompt, navigate to the `OCT_lib` folder; the command will be something like:

+`cd "some_path\DIC_project\OCT-master"`

+When you are inside that folder, with the correct environment activated,  you can install all the required packages (libraries) by typing:

+`pip install -r requirements.txt`

+the package manager `pip` will install each necessary library.
+This command is the bottleneck of the process, and doesn not work smoothly on every machine.
+We'll have to work through it somehow.

+These commands might come in handy:
+- `conda install -c menpo opencv=3`
+-

+## Running the examples
+At the end, the examples from OCT_lib should be running fine.
+From the prompt:

+- `cd` to `OCT-master`
+- run `jupyter notebook`
+- open the example folder in the Jupyter navigator (under tab `Files` in http://localhost:8888/tree)
+- See if the first cell works.
+If so, the imports are successful, which means you have all the libraries correctly installed.
+If it doesn't, read the error and work on the installs based on what the error says.